 GREAT SAND DUNES

-Join me on a 3-day photo workshop to capture the tallest and most awe-inspiring sand dunes in North America!
-May has nice weather for exploring.
-We will be shooting the most photogenic areas of the dunes with a stunning mountain backdrop.
-The combination of desert scape in the dawning light, spectacular mountain scenery and meandering flow of the Medano creek bed will give ample opportunities for creating works of art.
-I’ve always said that these sand dunes rank as one of my top shooting destinations in the world.
-Their mysterious and ever changing landscape is sure to inspire any level of photographer.
+Join Pro Dan Ballard on a 2-day photo workshop to capture the most awe-inspiring sand dunes in North America!
+April has excellent cool weather for photography, with a higher likelihood of snow on the peaks.
+With over 10 years experience shooting in the park, Dan will be your expert guide in finding and shooting the most beautiful areas of the dunes.
+The combination of desert scape with a spectacular mountain backdrop will give ample opportunities for creating works of art.
+This unique and abstract landscape is sure to inspire any level of photographer!

 Experience Level